aminsaedi/aminsaedi/ReadMe.md

 # 💫 About Me:
- 🔭 Software Engineer with 5+ years of experiance <br>⚡ LPIC2 Certified Linux Engineer <br>💬  Passionate about creating high-quality software that solves real-world problems.<br>🌱 Always eager to collaborate and learn from others.<br><br>
+ 🔭 Software Engineer with 5+ years of experiance <br>⚡ Certified Kubernetes Administrator (CKA) <br>💬⚡ LPIC2 Certified Linux Engineer <br>💬  Passionate about creating high-quality software that solves real-world problems.<br>🌱 Always eager to collaborate and learn from others.<br><br>

 [![An image of @aminsaedi's Holopin badges, which is a link to view their full Holopin profile](https://holopin.me/aminsaedi)](https://holopin.io/@aminsaedi)